 - Winter Solstice Session

 In addition to reprising some of the tunes taught in the past two years, there are a number of tunes you might have heard of or wanted to learn.
-Here are some of the new tunes currently being considered for our future learning sessions in 2019, from which we’ll pick a dozen or so.
+Here are some of the new tunes currently being considered for our future learning sessions, from which we’ll pick a dozen or so.
 If you see anything you’d like to work on, let us know!

 Jigs: Arthur Darley’s Jig (D|Daeol|D), Atholl Highlanders (Amix), Battering Ram (D), Behind the Haystack (D), The Black Rogue (Ador), Bundle and Go (Em), The Burnt Old Man (D), Carraroe (D), Drunken Jig (D), Fasten the Leg In Her (G), [Da] Full Rigged Ship (Ador), Hare in the Corn (D), High Road to Sligo (D), Holly Bush (G), Jig of Slurs (D|G), Jim Ward’s (G), Lady Wrixon (Eaol), Lark in the Morning (D), Maids of Selma (G), The Mug of Brown Ale (Ador), The Nightingale (Ador), Old Hag You Have Killed Me (Dmix), Old Joe’s (D), Rakes of Kildare (Ador), Rolling Waves (D), Rose in the Heather (D), Ships in Full Sail (G), The Strayaway Child (Eaol), Tatter Jack Walsh (Dmix), Tenpenny Bit (Ador), Tom Billy’s (Amix), Walls of Liscarroll (Dmix), Wandering Minstrel (D), Willie Coleman’s (G), Will You Come Home with Me?(G)